diazjacob/computergraphicsA1/README.md

-# computergraphicsA1
+# COMP3490 - Computer Graphics A1
 A link to my first computer graphics assignment in COMP3490.
-This assignment tasked us with creating arender engine in Processing with only direct OpenGL calls.
+This assignment tasked us with creating a render engine in Processing with only direct OpenGL calls.
 We were required to understand the full graphics pipeline including:

 - Rasterization
 - Raster vs. vector graphics